 Your knee and leg should not have any skin infections or area of irritation.
 Your lower leg should not have any chronic swelling.
-Contact Mindi at Dr. Bhargava's office prior to surgery if either of these conditions is present for a program to best prepare your skin for surgery.
+You will be asked to use Hibiclens soap beginning four days prior to surgery.
+Instructions for use are listed on your surgery prep sheet in your blue surgery folder.